The FDX API uses OAuth 2.0 Bearer token authentication combined with IP address whitelisting.

 All requests must include a valid OAuth 2.0 Bearer token in the Authorization header:

-Tokens must include the read:bank_accounts scope.
+A client may hold both scopes, but each FDX authorization must contain exactly one.
 Requests without a valid token receive a 401 Unauthorized response.

 The FDX API uses the OAuth 2.0 Authorization Code flow.
 After receiving client credentials from Chariot, follow these steps to obtain an access token.